raruidol/EMNLP23-ArgumentEvaluation/README.md

 # ArgumentEvaluation
 Automatic evaluation of argumentative debates using argumentation semantics and natural language graph networks.

-Code used for the ["Automatic Debate Evaluation with Argumentation Semantics and Natural Language Argument Graph Networks"](https://arxiv.org/abs/2203.14647) paper.
+Code used for the ["Automatic Debate Evaluation with Argumentation Semantics and Natural Language Argument Graph Networks"](https://arxiv.org/abs/2203.14647) preprint.

 Cite with BibTex: